mirrari0/cuddly-robot/README.md

 <pre>pip3 install chalice</pre>

+## AWS Configruation

 ## Project Creation
-Chalice has a create-project command that functions similar to yarn's create-react-app command.
-It will generate some boilerplate code in the app.py and create a local git repo.
+Chalice has a new project command that functions similar to yarn's create-react-app command.
+It will generate some boilerplate code in the app.py
+.

-<pre>chalice create-project {directory}</pre>
+<pre>chalice new-project {directory}</pre>

+The generated app.py will contain an example of the api endpoint annotation, otherwise it functions similar to regular python.

+## Deploy Project

+To deploy the project, if the AWS credientials are configured,